Entrepreneurship is defined as the activity of setting up a business or businesses and taking on financial risks in the hope of profit.

 Before the rise of social media and the internet, if you wanted to set up your own business, you would have to go into the bank, put forward your well-thought-out business plan, and ask directly for a loan to get started….
 And if you were a woman back in those times, it was even harder!

-1974 is when the Equal Credit Opportunity was introduced, and before that, women were not allowed to open up a bank account without the permission of their husbands or a male relative.
+1974 is when the Equal Credit Opportunity was introduced in the US, and before that, women in the US were not allowed to open up a bank account without the permission of their husbands or a male relative.
 Combine the lack of control of your own finances and the complete non-existence of the internet, and being an entrepreneur, setting up an official and profitable business was near impossible.

 Can you imagine how many businesses (small and large) would not be around today if that is still how it was?!

 The rise of the side hustle

 Social media is one of the leading contributors to the rise of side hustles – roughly a quarter of Brits now have a side hustle.